 But this area, once a wasteland of sandbars and eroded banks, is now a bona-fide wetland, and it stands as an example of how humans can exert authority over Mother Nature — if there's the will and the money to do it.

 Both came together at this 20-acre swath, and show there's hope for reshaping the often-wild creek, whose flows have long been a point of contention between Colorado Springs and Pueblo.

-Fountain Creek Wetland Project
+Celebrating the Fountain Creek Wetland Project

 The project cost Colorado Springs Utilities about $4.2 million.
 It's one of many like it that officials say are needed to reduce flooding and erosion.
 The total tab?
 About $100 million, according to the U.S. Geological Survey.

 The wetland is a byproduct of Utilities' Southern Delivery System, a water pipeline being built from Pueblo Reservoir.
 In 2009, when the Bureau of Reclamation issued a permit for SDS, it required Utilities to replace wetlands damaged by construction of the city's outlet and pump station at Pueblo Reservoir Dam.
 It didn't matter where the replacement wetlands were located.